pemcg/manageiq-automation-howto-guide/chapter14/state_machines.md

 #### $evm.root['ae\_result']

-A Method run within the context of a State Machine can return a completion status back to the Automate Engine, which can then decide which next action to perform (such as whether to advance to the next  step).
+A method run within the context of a State Machine can return a completion status back to the Automate Engine, which can then decide which next action to perform (such as whether to advance to the next State/Stage).

 We do this by setting one of three values in the ```ae_result``` hash key...